Aghead-B/AAI-Digital-Life-Project/README.md

 they are drawing.
 If they draw a flower, out system might display back the image of a tree, and the user can in this way copy it, or hopefully be inspired to draw the tree themselves.

+# File architecture
+This project in divided into three steps, and the file architecture reflects this.
+Step 1, 2 and 3 each have their own folder, filled with experiments or implementation that we may or may not end up using in the final flow.
+The final flow folder contains two end products, one with the training of the CNN and one without.
+The final flow files should be considered the finished product, and all code elsewhere can be unfinished or even non-working.
+It is kept for grading reasons.

 # Install requirements
 This project is tested on two running platforms.
 The first is jupyter notebook, and the second is colabs.
 Both of these environments are tested, but both require a number of things to make them run.